Recently, I’ve become a little more conscious of the copy I’m producing here on my blog and that means checking a few things before hitting publish.

 Here are the 5 things I do, before and after I publish…

-2. Preview your post and check any outbound hyperlinks you’ve inserted are pointing to the correct address.
-Also, make sure they are set to “no follow” in accordance with Google best practices.
-To make life easier, I use a no follow plugin which enables a check box in the link settings – see image below.
+2. Preview your post and check that any outbound hyperlinks you’ve inserted are pointing to the correct address or web page.
+Also, make sure any gifted or sponsored post links are set to “no follow” in accordance with Google best practices.
+To make life easier, I use a no-follow plugin which enables a checkbox in the link settings – see image below.
 Simply tick the box and it automatically sets the link to rel=nofollow.
-Simply put, no-follow links ensure any clicks to outbound links you’ve added won’t give “link juice” from your site to the website you’ve linked to, this keeps Google happy and avoids you being penalised or ranked lower.
-This is always best practice if you’ve been gifted an item for review.

-4. Ensure Alt tags are in place for your images.
+4. Ensure Alt Tags and image titles are in place.
 Read my Alt Tags post if you want to learn more.

 5. Add your Deep links, also known as internal links.
-Basically, if it’s relevant, deep link to old posts within your new post.
-This can help keep the reader on your site a little longer if there’s another article they may find interesting. i.e I have deep linked to my post about Alt tags as this is relevant and some may want to discover more on the subject.
+Basically, you’re building your internal link network within your site and if it’s relevant, deep-link to old posts naturally within your new post.
+This can help keep the reader on your site a little longer if there’s another article they may find interesting.
+I.e I have deep linked to my post about Alt Tags as this is relevant and some may want to discover more on the subject.